nipundhama-sudo/Vityarthi.Project/README.md

 A fixed list of available university courses:

-["Python Data Science", "Robotics 101", "Web Development", "Cyber Security"]
+["Data Science", "Robotics", "Web Development", "Cyber Security"]

 🖥️ How It Works

 Once you run the program, you’ll see this main menu:

-=== UNIVERSITY MANAGER ===
+=== COURSE MANAGER ===
-1. Register Student
+1. New Student
-2. View Available Courses
+2. View All Courses
-3. View All Students
+3. View Enrolled Students
-4. Add/Drop Courses
+4. Edit Courses
 5. Remove Student
 6. Exit